PlaidWeb/publ-site/content/manual/deploying/git-deployment.md

 Now when you push a change to the `master` branch of your repository, it should send a very basic signal to your website to tell it to run the `deploy.sh` script, which in turn will attempt to update the site from git.
 If this is successful, this hook will wait 3 seconds and then tell the controlling process to restart.

-### GitHub web hooks
+### GitHub-style web hooks

-If you're hosting your site files on GitHub, you cannot make your own custom `post-receive` hook.
+If you're hosting your site files on GitHub or the like, you cannot make your own custom `post-receive` hook.
 Fortunately, they provide a built-in webhook mechanism which you can use to do the same thing as the above; go to your repository settings, then "Webhooks," then "Add webhook."
 On the new webhook, set your payload URL to your deployment hook (e.g. `http://example.com/_deploymenthook`), the content type to `application/x-www-form-urlencoded`, and the secret to some secret string.

 Then in the `deploy` function, change the lines: